SimranBhasin13200/SimranBhasin13200.github.io/README.md

 <p align="center">

-<a href="mailto:simransharma5699382@gmail.com">📧 Email</a> • <a href="https://github.com/SimranBhasin13200">💻 GitHub</a> • <a href="https://www.linkedin.com/in/simranbhasin1320">🔗 LinkedIn</a>
+<a href="mailto:simransharma5699382@gmail.com">📧 Email</a> • <a href="https://github.com/SimranBhasin13200">💻 GitHub</a> • <a href="YOUR_LINKEDIN_PROFILE">🔗 LinkedIn</a>

 </p>

 ---

-# ⚡ Fun Fact
+# 💡 Fun Fact

-> I enjoy transforming raw datasets into meaningful insights and building dashboards that support data-driven business decisions.
+> I enjoy transforming raw data into interactive dashboards and intelligent machine learning solutions that help solve real-world business problems.

-⭐ Feel free to explore my projects and connect with me!
+⭐ Feel free to connect with me and explore my projects!